carteras/IT-CBR/learning/python/challenges/python_foundation_challenge5.md

 * Reading/Writing files
 * Data Structures such as lists or dictionaries

-As well as using some of the module tools that we've imported such as requests, such as itertools, pyzipper, etc.
+As well as using some of the module tools that we've imported such as requests, itertools, pyzipper, etc.

 #### Challenge 4